rschristopher/ischristtrue.com/src/truth.md

- because engineering and airplanes are physical things with known attributes and answers -- surely metaphysical questions cannot have such ready answers!
+ because engineering and airplanes are physical things with known attributes and answers -- surely fundamental questions cannot have such ready answers!
-Yet the entire field of engineering sits atop an assumption of a knowable objective truth, a metaphysical claim, it is dependent on objective truth, and we all know this.
+Yet the entire field of engineering sits atop an assumption of a knowable objective truth, a metaphysical claim, all is dependent on objective truth, and we all know this.
 It cannot, not even the math that explains aerodynamic lift,